leonardo-delfino/ColemakSettings/README.md

 # Colemak mod dh wide for an ANSISO keyboard

 These are the custom settings of my colemak mod dh (wide) layout variant for programming.
 The layout is an hybrid between an ANSI and an ISO/OSI layout (called ANSISO).
+I am currently using a Logitech G915 keyboard.

 Yes, this is just for myself. <br>
 No, this is not an official mod. <br>